-Due to visa backlogs, children from Mexico, Honduras, Guatemala, and El Salvador must often wait several years before they can proceed to Step 3 and request LPR status.
+Due to visa backlogs, children approved for SIJS must wait several years before they can proceed to Step 3 and request LPR status.
 NIJC's SIJS Pro Bono Project currently engages with pro bono attorneys for the first step only of this process.
 Therefore, this manual will focus primarily on Step 1 - the SIJS predicate order.